 Get more for your money by pursuing this ranking of the "Best Urban & Regional Planning Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Any student who is interested in Urban & Regional Planning has to check out California Polytechnic State University - San Luis Obispo.
-Graduates of the urban planning program make about $45,670 in their early career salary and $85,833 in their mid-career salary.
+Urban planning majors from California Polytechnic State University - San Luis Obispo get a earnings boost of approximately 15.2% above the typical income of urban planning graduates.
 California Polytechnic State University - San Luis Obispo is among the largest schools in California.

 Texas A&M University - College Station is a good decision for students pursuing an Urban & Regional Planning degree.
 Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.

-California State Polytechnic University - Pomona is a great decision for students pursuing an Urban & Regional Planning degree.
-Graduates of the urban planning program earn an average of $41,372 in the first five years of their career and $76,634 after their first five years of their career.
-This school is located in the suburban region of Pomona, California, near shops and other entertainment.
+Cornell University is a great option for students pursuing an Urban & Regional Planning degree.
+Graduates of the urban planning program make about $50,043 for their early career and $95,730 in their mid career.
+This school is one of the largest schools in New York.